Mining & FIFO Workers: Getting Life Insurance in High-Risk Jobs

 Specificity helps - Detailed role descriptions, safety certifications, and incident-free records improve outcomes

-Document your specific role in detail
+Document your specific role in detail (duties, percentages, certifications, safety record)

-Gather safety certifications and incident-free records
+Gather safety certifications and incident-free employment records

-Check employer and union group insurance options
+Check employer and union group insurance options before lodging retail applications

 General Advice Only